On Site

 • Bottles and containers up to 1 litre are allowed.

-• Large backpacks, sports bags, travel bags and suitcases can be left at the cloakroom.
-You are welcome to take backpacks, handbags and laptop bags inside.
+• Large backpacks, sports bags, travel bags and suitcases must be stored in the cloakroom.
+You are welcome to take small backpacks, handbags and laptop bags inside.

 • Dangerous items such as weapons, ammunition and pyrotechnic products are prohibited on the grounds.
 They cannot be taken into custody.